xitu/gold-miner/TODO1/deep-dive-into-react-fiber-internals.md

 The reconciliation algorithm we just saw is a purely recursive algorithm.
 An update results in the entire subtree being re-rendered immediately.
 While this works well, this has some limitations.
 As [Andrew Clark notes](https://github.com/acdlite/react-fiber-architecture):

 - In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience
 - Different types of updates have different priorities --- an animation update needs to complete more quickly than, say, an update from a data store

 Now, what do we mean when we refer to dropped frames, and why is this a problem with the recursive approach?
 In order to grasp this, let me briefly explain what frame rate is and why it's important from a user experience point of view.

 Frame rate is the frequency at which consecutive images appear on a display.
 Everything we see on our computer screens are composed of images or frames played on the screen at a rate that appears instantaneous to the eye.

 To understand what this means, think of the computer display as a flip-book, and the pages of the flip-book as frames played at some rate when you flip them.
 In other words, a computer display is nothing but an automatic flip-book that plays at all times when things are changing on the screen.
-If this doesn't make sense, watch the video below.
+If this doesn't make sense, watch [this video](https://youtu.be/FV97j-z3B7U).

 Typically, for video to feel smooth and instantaneous to the human eye, the video needs to play at a rate of about 30 frames per second (FPS).
 Anything higher than that will give an even better experience.
 This is one of the prime reasons why gamers prefer higher frame rate for first-person shooter games, where precision is very important.